iewaij/data-analytics-bank-marketing/docs/content/09_decision_tree.md

 print(f"best mean test score: {grid_best_score}, for {grid_best_estimator}")
 ```

-It is worth noting that we also tried combinations of other hyperparameters. but for easier readability of the text decided to go here with the two hyperparameters that provided with highest model oscillations.
-The hyperparameters that were selected for the RandomForestClassifier in the definition of variable RF were the ones that showed in previous tunings to provide constant, superior results.
+It is worth noting that we also tried combinations of other hyperparameters, but for easier readability of the text decided to go here with the two hyperparameters that provide with highest model oscillations.
+The hyperparameters that were selected for the RandomForestClassifier in the definition of variable RF are the ones that showed in previous tunings to provide constant, superior results.
 The outputs given were

 ```
 best mean test score: 0.454011896674566,